August 5, 2019

 Locality won’t be a concern: As one of the largest fleet management providers in the United States, Verizon Connect has 24 offices around with globe.
 Ten offices are located in North America, in the cities of Aliso Viejo, Atlanta, Austin, Boston, Charlotte, Chicago, San Diego, Scottsdale, Tampa, and Toronto.

-Neither will fleet size: Fleetmatics primarily served smaller to mid-size fleets and Telogis operated in the large enterprise sector.
+No matter what your fleet size, Verizon Connect has you covered.
+Fleetmatics primarily served smaller to mid-size fleets and Telogis operated in the large enterprise sector.
 Both are now a part of Verizon Connect.

 Verizon Connect’s dedication to simplicity starts with their product but extends to the entire on-boarding experience, thanks to a staff of responsive and communicative agents.
 Training option include manuals, webinars, and a free in-person demo.